droher/baseball.computer/timeball/models/doc_metric_calc.md

     their ability to beat out grounders for infield hits, and generally have more control over the quality of contact they make.
 BABIP can also be misleading for hitters because it excludes home runs, so Barry Bonds ends up having a lower BABIP even though there were occasional eyewitness reports of his making solid contact.

+    BABIP was invented by Voros McCracken around the turn of the millenium, and it remains the most prominent example of a statistic that tracks player luck as opposed to skill or performance.
 {% enddocs %}

 {% docs home_run_rate %}